RedReplicaOfficial/rr-simple-bruterar/README.md

 I may add other Quality of Life (QoL) changes in the future if I come up with them or I get suggested about them.
 ALL, EVERY suggestion OR idea is welcome!

 As far as I know I fixed every possible bug I could find and recreate, but if you do find something, please don't hesitate to tell me.

+Features:

+1. Main featuer is obviously cracking .RAR files when the password is lost
+2. Password length is set to 14, but can be modified in the code easily
+3. Systematically bruteforces, see current charset
+4. Currently supports letters, capial letters, and numbers, see charset
+5. Clock, Avg.
+Tries/Min, Avg.
+Tries/Hour implemented.

+Will be added:

+- Support for special characters too (ex, !, $, &, etc.)
+- Suppoer for wordlists
+- Way faster technique
+- More extensions to bruteforce through
+- Even though this is a hobby program, niche, small, and very young, multiple languages will be available